BP-H/superNova_2177/README.md

 ```

 Import these helpers at the top of your Streamlit files to keep the UI code
 clean and consistent.
+Run the interface from the repository root using either
-Run these commands from the repository root. **Do not** execute `python ui.py`
+`python ui.py` or `streamlit run ui.py`.
+The `python` invocation now calls
-directly as that bypasses Streamlit's runtime.
+Streamlit's CLI automatically.

 Exporting plots as static images requires the `kaleido` package.
 Install it
 using `pip install -r requirements-streamlit.txt` if it isn't already available.